 Selling Price = (Food Cost + Labor Cost + Overhead Cost) + Profit

 Your selling price should include all costs plus the profit you would like to earn.

 What Should the Food Cost Percentage of Your Selling Price Be?

 To compute the selling price, we need the food cost to only be a certain percentage of the selling price.

-The amount varies from one restaurant section to another, and is influenced by other costs, such as labour, overhead, and target profit.
-It generally falls within the profit of 30 to 45%.
+The amount varies from one restaurant section to another and is influenced by other costs, such as labor, overhead, and target profit.
+It generally falls within the profit of 30% to 45%.

 Food Costing in Practice